-- 1. Personnel costs include an employee's time and effort to conduct direct technical assistance to small businesses (one-on-one consulting and/or training with small business or startup).
+- Personnel costs include an employee's time and effort to conduct direct technical assistance to small businesses (one-on-one advising and/or training with small business or startup).
 This cost does not include staff time for marketing, research, or program administration.
-These costs should be billed under Personnel and Fringe. - Contractual costs include a consultant's time and effort to conduct direct technical training and/or consulting to small businesses (workshops and classes for business owners or startups).
+These costs should be billed under Personnel and Fringe. - 2.
+Contractual costs include a consultant's time and effort to conduct direct technical training and/or advising to small businesses (workshops and classes for business owners or startups).
 This cost does not include contractor time for marketing, research, or program administration.
-These costs should be billed under Contractual. - a.
-Consultant cost policy: CalOSBA will reimburse consultant and staff time at a rate of no more than \$100 per hour.
-In very rare cases, CalOSBA will consider a rate that exceeds \$100 per hour.
+These costs should be billed under Contractual. - 3.
+Consultant cost policy: CalOSBA will reimburse consultant and staff time at a rate of no more than \$100 per hour except in very rare cases.
 These rates must be pre-approved by CalOSBA and include a strong justification outlining why the Center is unable to procure a consultant at the rate of \$100 per hour or less.
-CalOSBA may request quotes from alternative consultants as part of this evaluation. - 3.
-Supply costs include products or technology to conduct direct consulting/trainings or webinars.
-Examples include post its, pens, paper, training printouts and materials, training booklets, folders.
+CalOSBA may request quotes from alternative consultants as part of this evaluation. - 4.
+Supply costs include products or technology to conduct direct advising/trainings or webinars.
+Examples include post-its, pens, paper, training printouts and materials, training booklets, folders.
 In pre-approved cases supplies may include supplies for a workstation for entrepreneurs who do not have access to a tablet, computer, or the internet.
 Unallowed supplies include but are not limited to staff laptops for everyday use, administrative supplies, awards/trophies, gift cards for programs, clothing for staff, and furniture.